Skip to main content

 A Not-for-profit European Sport Event is transnational and involves:

 For the European local event (Type I): involves between 3 and 5 organisations.
-Each organisation must come from different EU Member States and third countries associated to the Programme.
+Each organisation must come from different EU Member States or third countries associated to the Programme.

-For the European local event (Type II): a minimum of 6 organisations coming from 6 different EU Member States and third countries associated to the Programme
+For the European local event (Type II): a minimum of 6 organisations coming from 6 different EU Member States or third countries associated to the Programme

 Eligible activities